You are here: Infothek - Things to know about blood pressure - Blood Pressure and Weather

 Sommer

 In summer, when it's hot, we sweat and lose fluids.
-To allow this, the body widens/relaxes the peripheral blood vessels (the ones close to the skin).
-That sends more blood into the peripheral vessels and blood pressure drops.
-If you don't drink enough, it falls further because of the fluid loss.
+To allow this, the body widens/relaxes the peripheral blood vessels (the ones located close to the skin on the body's surface).
+As a result, more blood flows into the peripheral vessels and blood pressure drops.
+If you then drink too little, it drops further due to the fluid loss.

-In cold the opposite happens: to protect the body from losing heat, the peripheral blood vessels and capillaries tighten, so less blood flows to the surface the remaining blood has to be carried at higher pressure.
+In cold weather, the opposite happens: to protect the body from heat loss, the peripheral blood vessels and capillaries narrow so that less blood flows to them the remaining blood must therefore be carried at a higher pressure.
 For people with severe hypertension this can be dangerous even the risk of a heart attack increases in winter.

 Sources: